ZhaoranLiu/ZhaoranLiu.github.io/_pages/talks.md

 author_profile: true
 ---

-* 「Caltech Astronomy Tea Talk」, Illuminating the Dust-Obscured Universe With Subaru and JWST, November 27, 2023, Pasadena, USA, oral
+* 「Caltech Astronomy Tea Talk」, Illuminating the Dust-Obscured Universe With Subaru and JWST, November 27, 2023, Pasadena, USA, Oral

 * 「Resolving the Extragalactic Universe with ALMA & JWST」, A Multiwavelength Investigation of Dust and Stellar Mass Distributions in Galaxies: Insights from High-resolution JWST Imaging, November 6-10, 2023, Tokyo, Japan, Poster